In the Milk, February 2, 2012, Ukiah, CA

 Performance and Photographs

 I love this holiday, and this year I did an art performance/ritual in Ukiah, CA. Following tradition, I offered milk to the earth.
 I 'planted' seeds, the intentions I would like to see take root and grow this year, in the form of mustard seeds (faith).
-I also did a performance around unwinding the grip of time.
+I also did a performance depicting the alchemy of linear time-oriented awareness into pure presence (light).
 At a mossy bank of rocks I installed several delicate paper cut outs of English Clocks from a vintage book.
 Then next to each one I placed a white candle with a red ribbon tied around it.
 Red and White are the colors of Imbolc and of Brigid.
 I lit each of the 13 candles from one to another.
-This was like an altar, a visual and energetic space of meditation about our relationship to time.
+This was like an altar, a visual and energetic space of meditation on our relationship to time.
 I then burned each paper clock in it's respective candle.
 I placed the charred paper on the earth, where it merged with the leafy ground, visually becoming one.
 What was left were candles, dripped wax, and mossy stones.
-The transition of fixed perspectives and limitations into pure light (consciousness).
-It is also an offering to the Goddess Brigid, who is associated with fire, creativity, birth and alchemy.